 If the robbery involved the use or threat of a dangerous weapon, the robbery will be charged also as a Class C felony.
 A dangerous weapon includes a gun or any other weapon that may be reasonably perceived to possibly cause bodily injury or death.
 Note that the dangerous weapon does not need to have been displayed for such a charge to hold; it is sufficient if the alleged victim has reason to believe the defendant possessed a dangerous weapon at the time.

-Schedule a free consultation with Ritter & Kremer Law online to get started.
+Schedule a free consultation with Ritter Law Office, LLP online to get started.

 The perfect duo to win your case.

 “Allison is a very aggressive trail lawyer.
 Very dedicated to her clients' cases.
 She understands the ropes in the courtroom.
 With her partner Amanda, who is similar to Allison, it gives you the perfect duo to win your case.
 All odds were against me and she and Amanda got me found not guilty in a court trial.”

 I honestly could go on for pages about how thankful I am.
 You did amazing!

 “You never waivered…and you made me feel so good about the situation.
 I and my family cannot tell you how great it was to have somebody actually stand up and fight for me.”

 All your efforts and kindness were greatly appreciated.

 “Sending you a thank you for all the hard work and goodwill you [used] to find justice for C. All your efforts and kindness were greatly appreciated.
 You will forever be remembered by our family.
 Thank you again and God Bless!”